castle-xyz/ghost-tests/ui/README.md

 All functions take some required parameters, and one `props` parameter for additional configuration.
 All keys in `props` are optional. `props` itself is always optional and defaults to `{}`.

-Input components generally have required `labelText` and `value` parameters. `labelText` is a string to show next to the input to describe its function, and is also used by the system to distinguish the inputs from each other.
-The `value` provides the current value of the input.
-Input components generally return the new value (which may be equal to `value` if no changes occured).
+Input components generally have required label and value parameters.
+Labels are strings shown next to inputs to describe their function, and are also used by the system to distinguish the inputs from each other.
+Value parameters provide the current value of the input.
+Input components generally return the new values (which may be equal to the values passed in if no changes were made by the user).

 ### Button